At Civida, we want our tenants to love their homes and their communities.

 Submit the Move Out Notice form available in Tenant Resources or send a full one-month notice in writing to our office by email or mail.
 The notice must include your full name, t-code, address, move out date and signature.

-You can submit your Annual Income Review by email, fax, mail or by leaving it in the drop box to the left of our main office doors.
+You can submit your Annual Income Review by email, fax, mail or in-person or by leaving it in the drop box to the left of our main office doors at 10232-112 Street.

 How do I submit a complaint?